Nameerrkhan/SolomINT-VPN/README.md

 - The `/register-device` endpoint has no authentication — anyone with the URL can register a new peer.
 Fine for solo MVP testing; will need rate-limiting/auth before any public exposure.
 - Backend runs on Flask's development server, not a production WSGI server — fine for testing, not for real traffic.
-- Backend traffic is currently unencrypted HTTP; a real deployment needs HTTPS (e.g. via Let's Encrypt) before this exception should be removed from the Android network security config.
+- Backend traffic is currently unencrypted HTTP; HTTPS via Let's Encrypt requires a domain name and is planned before any public deployment.
+- Single server location; no multi-region support yet.

 ## Roadmap